b-dhillon/6protons/README.md

 # 6 Protons

 ### Project Description:
 - Six Protons is a VR minimum viable product.
 It is designed to teach organic chemistry via visualizing concepts using interactive 3D models embedded in a virtual universe.
-The project in its current form focuses on organic chemistry aka carbon chemistry (carbon being the atom with 6 protons) however, this software is capable of creating 3D lessons to teach a variety of STEM subjects.
-The application is under development and currently being re-written.
+The project, in its current form, focuses on organic chemistry.
+However, the software, once finished, will be scalable and allow for the creation of 3D lessons across a variety of STEM subjects.
+This application is very much still under development.
+It is currently being rewritten.